thel1nus/thel1nus/README.md

 About me
 -------
-- 🕵️‍♂️ I'm very interested in defensive security.
+- 🕵️‍♂️ I'm very interested in offensive security.
 - ☁️ Networking is fun!
 Going for CCNA soon.
 - 🖥 Using Kali Linux and other Debian based distributions.
-- 🔎 Security analyst / Malware analyst
+- 👨‍💻  Penetration tester / Ethical Hacker
 - 🇨🇿 From Czech republic.
 -------
 #### Socials